Complete Your Accelerated Master’s / Bachelor’s Seminary Degree Skip to content

-Complete Your Accelerated Master’s and Bachelor’s Seminary Degree in Five Years
+Complete Your Accelerated Master’s and Bachelor’s Seminary Degree

-Written By John Sloat
+Written By Freddy Cardoza

 Whether you’re about to start your theological education or you’re already scouting out graduate schools, you will probably face this question sometime soon: How fast can I get a master’s degree?